 For a Bitcoin block header to be considered valid and accepted into the chain, it MUST adhere to the following consensus rules:

-Previous Blockhash field MUST reference the hash of a valid block that is present in the set of existing block headers. -
+Chain Cohesion: The Previous Block hash field MUST reference the hash of a valid block that is present in the set of existing block headers.

 Timestamp Rules: